-Concrete calculator lets you estimate how much concrete you need to produce and how many bags of cement it requires for a specified purpose accounting for the size of elements, concrete density, weight, and spillage.
-Cement is usually sold in bags.
-Knowing the size of the bag (it says how much concrete we'll get out of it) our calculator will help you decide how many bags you need to buy.
-This way you can also estimate the concrete slab cost.
-If you would like to estimate the amount of concrete you need for columns, check a sibling calculators for concrete columns and tubes.
+This concrete calculator allows you to estimate how much concrete you need for a specific area and how many bags of concrete are required for this space, accounting for concrete density, weight, and spillage.
+Concrete is often sold in bags.
+If you know the size of a bag (it should say how much concrete you'll get out of it on the bag), our calculator will help you find the amount of bags you need to buy.
+This way, you can also estimate the concrete slab cost.
+If you would like to estimate the amount of concrete you need for columns, check our sibling calculators for concrete column calculation and tubes.

-A lot of us have probably been in this situation: you decide to build your own house, a terrace or a fence.
-You go to a shop, buy X bags of concrete, and pleased with yourself you get to work right away.
-Somewhere in the middle you realize you have only one bag left.
-Irritated you go back to the shop buy another batch of concrete, go back, start working again and then... it's not enough, again.
-So the day's already over, the shop is closed, work's not done and tomorrow you need to go back to the shop again.
-Only this time you buy much more, just in case and by the end of work you're left with a half of all these extra bags of concrete with absolutely no use for them.
-You wasted time, you wasted money and it most certainly got on your nerves.
-All of this can be easily avoided.
-If you ever wonder "how much concrete do I need", instead of guessing use our concrete calculator.
+You may have been in a situation similar to this: you have decided to build your own house, a terrace, or a fence.
+You go to a shop, buy X bags of concrete, and, pleased with yourself, you get to work right away.
+Somewhere in the middle, you realize you have only one bag left.
+Irritated, you go back to the shop, buy another batch of concrete, go back, start working again, and then... it's not enough.
+Again.
+The day's already over, the shop is closed, work's not done, and tomorrow you need to go back to the shop again.
+Only this time, annoyed, you buy much more, and by the end of the project, you're left with half of all these extra bags of concrete with absolutely no use for them.
+You wasted time, you wasted money, and it most certainly got on your nerves.
+All of this could have been easily avoided with assistance from our calculator.
+You'll never have to wonder, "how much concrete do I need?" again.

 All dimensions are given in feet by default.
 You can change them to any other unit by simply unlocking the field (the padlock button).

 So let's say we have 4 concrete elements, each 3 feet long, 3 feet wide, and 3 feet high.
 Now we multiply